azure-octo/dapr-apim-demo/README.md

 * Self-hosted gateway on Kubernetes
 * Dapr API policies

-To illustrate the Dapr integration, we are going to walk through three different Dapr use-cases:
+To illustrate the Dapr integration, we review three Dapr use-cases:

 * Invocation of a specific Dapr service method
-* Publishing content to a specific Pub/Sub topic
+* Publishing content to a Pub/Sub topic
-* Request transformation on binding invocation
+* Binding invocation with request content transformation

-In addition, we will also show the use of tracing to debug your APIM policy configuration.
+In addition, we will also show the use of AIMP tracing to debug your configuration.

 > While you can accomplish everything we show here in Azure portal, to make this demo easier to reliably reproduce, we will be using only the Azure CLI and APIs.